tinymce/tinymce-docs/enterprise/checklist.md

 A checklist is a proven method to improve productivity and quality of a business and are generally a great way of getting things done.
 The **Checklist** plugin helps the user keep track of all required actions by creating a simple, clean, and easy to use TODO list.

-Common use cases for using a Checklist:
+Common use cases for using a checklist:

 *   **Private & Work** - Checklist can help in keeping work and private tasks separate for more efficiency.
 *   **Tracking Bills** - Checklists can be created to avoid forgetting payment cycles to pay a bill on time.